Lilian Clarke: The Botany Gardens

 The Botany Gardens were an outdoor laboratory, the first such at a school in the UK, where subjects such as plant growth and pollination could be observed.
 Clarke encouraged her pupils to make their own books rather than use textbooks.
 When the ecology of plants took precedence over knowledge of 'the natural orders' in examinations, Clarke, supported by the eminent British ecologist Arthur George Tansley, created a new series of beds in her garden to replicate examples of British habitats, such as salt marsh and pebble beach.
-The support of William Hales, curator of Chelsea Physic Garden from 1899–1937 to Clarke is recorded in her publication, The Botany Gardens Of The James Allen's Girls' School, Dulwich: Their History And Organisation, published by the London Board of Education.
+The support of William Hales, curator of Chelsea Physic Garden from 1899 to 1937 to Clarke is recorded in her publication, The Botany Gardens Of The James Allen's Girls' School, Dulwich: Their History And Organisation, published by the London Board of Education.
 Clarke describes the plants at the edge of the pond:

 Clarke goes on to say that: 'The pond has proved a great success and of the utmost value in our lessons.'
 Significantly, for contemporary botanical educators, Clarke also stated, in a book published posthumously, that the gardens 'have become, in many cases, out-of-door laboratories, and the work indoors and out of doors is one.'

 Clarke communicated with representatives of the professional botanical community and worked hard to be visible in the wider scientific milieu of her time.

 Clarke died in a nursing home on 12 February 1934.